agarwalaman598/cloud-portfolio/replit.md

 ## Overview

 This is a full-stack portfolio application built with a modern web stack featuring a React frontend, Express backend, and PostgreSQL database.
-The application showcases a cloud engineer's portfolio with sections for about, skills, projects, and contact information.
-It uses shadcn/ui components for a polished UI and includes a contact form with backend processing.
+The application showcases a full-stack developer's portfolio specializing in Java, Python, frameworks, LeetCode, MERN stack, Flutter, and Android development.
+It includes sections for about, skills, projects, and contact information with shadcn/ui components for a polished UI and includes a contact form with backend processing.

 ## User Preferences